Skip to main content

 The answer

 Augustus had no biological son.
 His only biological child was Julia (born 39 BC, by his first wife Scribonia).
-The principate had no formal hereditary basis: the title "princeps" was personal, not hereditary, and Augustus's accumulated constitutional powers (tribunicia potestas, maius imperium proconsulare, the auctoritas) were granted to him individually by the senate.
+The principate had no formal hereditary basis: the title "princeps" was a description of pre-eminence, not an office, and Augustus's accumulated constitutional powers (tribunicia potestas, maius imperium proconsulare) were granted to him individually and personally by the senate.
+Augustus himself, in the Res Gestae (34), claimed that his authority rested on auctoritas rather than on any greater formal power (potestas) than his colleagues held.

 Marcellus (died 23 BC)